aplteam/GitHubAPIv3/README.md

      0⊣#.APLTreeUtils2.GoToWebPage data.zipball_url
  }
 ```
-Note that there is also a CheckForUpdate method that takes a repository name and a version number (typically the currently installed/used version).
+Note that there is also a `CheckForUpdate` method that takes a repository name and a version number (typically the currently installed/used version).
 It returns an empty vector if no better version is available, or the better version number.

 ## Authentication and authorisation

-At present, authentication and authorization are not necessary since all methods are read-only.
+At present, authentication and authorization are not required since all methods are read-only.

-However, two potential scenarios may require attention to authentication and authorization:
+However, two potential scenarios may require authentication and authorization anyway:

-* Addition of methods in future versions that require write access (e.g., `CreateIssue` and similar operations)
+* In the future methods might be added that require write access like `CreateIssue` etc.
 * Severe limitations on the number of requests per hour without authentication/authorization

 To address these scenarios, you must create a personal access token on the GitHub website and assign it to the instance property "personal_access_token".